Courses

 No

 Develops deeper proficiency in all areas (cultural understanding, production skills, and receptive skills), using a combination of language-oriented work and cultural/historical content, including film and texts.
-Taught by Staff.
+Conducted in German.

 Continues improvement of proficiency in speaking, listening, reading, and writing using texts, online media, and other sources as a basis for class discussion.
 Grammar review is included.
 Conducted in German.

-Studies in German Language and Style: Contemporary Society, Politics, and Culture
+Studies in German Language and Style: Society, Politics, and Culture in Germany, 1890–1945

 (HA)